galaxyproject/galaxy-helm/README.md

 ## Data Persistence

-The Galaxy handlers store all user data under `/galaxy/server/database` path in each container.
+By default, the Galaxy handlers store all user data under `/galaxy/server/database` path in each container.
+This path can be changed via `persistence.mountPath`.
 Persistent Volume Claims (PVCs) are used to share the data across deployments.
 It is possible to specify en existing PVC via `persistence.existingClaim`.
 Alternatively, a value for `persistence.storageClass` can be supplied to designate a desired storage